appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/configure-runner/custom-certificates.md

 :::caution
 There 2 rules you must consider.

 - The `HTTP_PROXY` variable shouldn't contain username or password.
+Currently LibreSSL doesn't support the proxy username or password.

 - The `HTTP_PROXY` variable shouldn't end with "/".